togrulgarayev/togrulgarayev/README.md

 ## Full-Stack Developer | .NET Core | HTML, CSS, JS
 Since 2019, I am interested in various fields of IT.
-After exploring areas like Hardware and Software, I decided to focus on programming.
-In 2020, I started learning Front-End Programming for the first time as Self Study.
+After exploring areas like Hardware and Software, I decided to focus on programming.<br> In 2020, I started learning Front-End Programming for the first time as Self Study.
 I studied Full-Stack Programming at Code Academy in 2021.
 I am constantly updating my skills in this field.
 I am currently developing various types of websites over .Net (MVC).